-While it’s more fun to spend your tax refund on something for yourself, it’s a great opportunity to forego immediate gratification and set yourself up for success down the road.
-One of the best things you can do with a new infusion of cash is put it towards your retirement by investing it.
-Sure, you’re not going to feel the impact immediately, but when you start to look at what compound returns can do for you—you’ll greatly appreciate the potential benefits just by investing now for later in life, like your retirement.
+While it’s more fun to spend your tax refund, this is a great opportunity to forego immediate gratification and set yourself up for success down the road.
+One of the best things you can do with your cash windfall is put it toward your retirement by investing it.
+You’re not going to feel the impact immediately, but when you start looking at what compound returns can do for you, you’ll appreciate the potential benefits that come from investing early on.

 Put It in a Savings Account

-This past year taught us a lot.
-But the biggest lesson we can take from it is that the future is uncertain.
-And having access to cash quickly if there’s an emergency or another PHE is critical.
-If you don’t already have three to six months of living expenses saved as well as a little extra cash for unexpected occurrences, putting at least a portion of your tax refund into a savings account could be the ideal move.
+No one can predict the future, but it’s pretty easy to prepare for it.
+Unfortunately, most people don’t have much saved for an emergency or sudden job loss, leaving them in a precarious position if something were to happen.
+If you don’t already have three to six months of living expenses saved as well as a little extra cash for unexpected occurrences, putting at least a portion of your tax refund into a savings account could be a smart move.

 Pay Down Debt

-Whether you have credit card debt, a car loan, student loans, or any kind of debt, one of the best financial moves you can make when you have extra cash is to work to get ahead by paying down your debt.
-Not only does this lower the amount of debt you have (which improves your credit score), but it lowers the total amount you are going to pay for the lifetime of the loans.
+Whether you have credit card debt, a car loan, student loans, or mortgage, one of the best financial moves you can make when you have extra cash is pay down your debt.
+Not only does this lower the amount of debt you have, which improves your credit score, it lowers the total amount you will pay over the lifetime of the loans.

 Invest in Yourself